yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My research interests lie in arithmetic geometry and algebra.
-Specifically,
+Some topics I'm curious about are

 - \\(\mathbb A^1\\)-enumerative geometry,
 - Ramification theory of varieties and sheaves,